dushanka-dev/martial-arts-academy/README.md

 * Contact Page Map

-    * Users can easily see map view of the gym location.
+    * In this section users can easily see map view of the gym location.
-    * Users can visit the gym more easily with the map view.
+    * Users can visit the gym more easily with the map view as they have visual look of the gym location.
-    * Link takes users directly Google in new window.
+    * Link takes users directly Google Maps in new window.

     <br>